Paranda

-Paranda is a town with a municipal council in the Osmanabad district of the Indian state of Maharashtra.
+Paranda is a town with a municipal council in the Dharashiv district of the Indian state of Maharashtra.
 It is the headquarters town for the Paranda Tehsil.

 History

 The city is located around an ancient Paranda Fort and is also an area of mosques and temples.
 Paranda, historically known as Parinda, was the capital for nearly four thousand villages.
 Today, there are ninety-seven villages in the Paranda taluka (subdistrict).
 The Paranda municipal council was founded in the year 1941 and is the oldest municipal council in the Osmanabad district.
 The river Sina is a source of fine quality sand.

 Origin of local names

 According to tradition, there once lived a demon (rakshas in Sanskrit and Marathi) named Prachandasur (a huge giant) who ruled the area with his brother demons Suvarnasur, Bhuamasur, and Kandasur, hence the place names for the nearby villages in which they lived (Sonari, Bhoom and Kandari, respectively).
 The Lord of Destruction, Kal Bhairav, killed all these demons.